 Grant applications must be geared toward achieving specific results in these focus areas.

-Leadership Grants will support programs that have the potential for substantive transformational change with consequential outcomes, that leverage other funds, that may require seed capital, and that are innovative and collaborative.
+Partnership Grants support programs that have the potential for substantive, transformational change with consequential outcomes; that leverage other funds (public, private, governmental, etc.); that may require seed capital (in the form of a Project Related Investment/PRI); and that are innovative and collaborative.
+These grants are geared towards long term projects intended to make lasting impacts in the communities they serve.
 Multi-year grants will be considered.
-Although a large portion of the Leadership Grants are proactive and initiative-driven, the Foundation will accept requests for consideration.
+Although a large portion of the Partnership Grants are proactive and initiative-driven, the Foundation will accept requests for consideration.

 Grants are not made: